MynBox/soc-homelab-splunk/README.md

 * **Telemetry:** Microsoft Sysmon (SwiftOnSecurity configuration)
 * **Network:** Local communication via port `9997`

+---

+## Continuous Improvement & Peer Review (Mid-Lab Adjustments)
+During the progression of this lab, I received valuable feedback from a Senior Analyst (M. Perticoz), which led to two major architectural and operational pivots:

+1. **Log Localization & Field Names:** During Phase 1, the Windows OS was configured in French, resulting in localized Splunk fields in my initial screenshots (e.g., `Nom_du_compte` instead of `Account_Name`).
+Acknowledging that this breaks compatibility with global detection rules, **I transitioned the OS language to English midway through the lab** to ensure standard field mapping for an international SOC environment.
+2. **Enterprise-Grade SPL Optimization:** Initially, I used broad queries like `index=*` for quick lab validation.
+Following M. Perticoz's feedback regarding SIEM performance and compute costs in real-world environments, **I optimized all subsequent threat hunting queries** by strictly specifying indexes and sourcetypes (e.g., `index=main sourcetype="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational"`).

+---

 ## Phase 1: Infrastructure Deployment & Visibility (Completed)
 Set up the SOC foundation to get full visibility into the target machine.